MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-managed-identity-user-assigned-cli.md

 ---
-title: Create and deploy a Django Python web app to Azure with managed identity
+title: Create and deploy a Django web app to Azure with managed identity
-description: Use the Azure CLI to create and deploy a Django Python web app to Azure App Service using a user-assigned managed identity. ms.devlang: python ms.topic: tutorial
+description: Use the Azure CLI to create and deploy a Django web app to Azure App Service using a user-assigned managed identity. ms.devlang: python ms.topic: tutorial
 author: bobtabor-msft